Mukul444/Staic-IOS-Form-APP/README.md

 Basic IOS app with UItableView, saving user information in array and displaying it in table view This project is made for only learning purpose
 This project is made only for iPhone Xr model
-It only contains two Screen  fist is form screen image shown below
+It only contains two Screen  first is form screen image shown below

 ![Screen Shot 2021-03-15 at 3 36 59 AM](https://user-images.githubusercontent.com/70843137/111086018-2af48080-8540-11eb-9526-0af608033b3c.png)